danielpilborough/JS-Clock/README.md

-Simply JS Date and Time website with changing background image.
+Simple JS Date and Time website with changing background image.